 Teresa K. Irish

 Born in Saginaw, MI, Teresa Irish is a 1984 graduate of Michigan State University.
-She has worked in higher education administration, the staffing industry, and most recently as a vice-president for a national home healthcare and hospice company.
-Five-and-a-half years after finding the letters, Teresa brought A Thousand Letters Home to print.
+She has worked in higher education, the staffing industry, and most recently as a vice-president for a national home health & hospice company.
+Five-and-a-half years after finding her father’s WWII letters, Teresa brought A Thousand Letters Home to print.
 As the book’s author, publisher and distributor, this has truly been a labor of love.
-The book has been printed in hardcover, softcover and e-book formats.
-Teresa retired in April, 2012 to devote her time to sharing the story through speaking engagements and book events.
-She has been featured at over 135 venues and has appeared on ABC News, NPR, Veterans’ Radio, Frontlines of Freedom, Military Author Radio.
+Teresa has been featured at over 170 venues and has appeared on ABC News, NPR, Veterans’ Radio, Frontlines of Freedom, The National Defense, and Military Author Radio.
 Teresa retired in April, 2012 to devote her time to sharing the journey of the letters and the accompanying message of citizenship in today’s world.
-Teresa lives Northville, MI and is married to COL Bradley J. Foster who is currently serving at U.S. Army Forces Command, Ft.
-Bragg, NC.
+Teresa lives Northville, MI and is married to COL Brad Foster, United States Army Reserve.

 To schedule Teresa for a speaking engagement, email: